Dale Zorn

 Dale W. Zorn (born December 31, 1953) is a retired American career politician.
 He was a member of the Michigan Senate for the 17th district and in the Michigan House of Representatives first from the 56th District and after his time in the Michigan Senate from the 34th district.
-Prior to his first stent in the Michigan House of Representatives he served 20 years on the Monroe County Board of Commissioners (including 4 years as chairman from 1996 to 2000), 6 years as a Raisinville Township trustee, and 4 years as a township constable.
+Prior to his first stint in the Michigan House of Representatives he served 20 years on the Monroe County Board of Commissioners (including 4 years as chairman from 1996 to 2000), 6 years as a Raisinville Township trustee, and 4 years as a township constable.
 He is a member of the Republican Party.

 Zorn's family is the owner of an automotive business, Zorn's Service Inc. Zorn belongs to several community organizations; including Fraternal Order of Police Lodge 113, and Monroe County Vietnam Veterans Chapter 142 (although he never served in Vietnam or the military).

 Political career

 Due to term limits, Senator Zorn was ineligible for re-election to the Michigan Senate in 2022.
 He then moved from Ida Monroe County, Michigan to Lenawee County, Michigan and ran for and won a term in the Michigan House of Representatives there.
 Since he served two previous terms in the Michigan House of Representatives, he was term limited in 2024.
 He was succeeded in the state House by Nancy Jenkins.

 In 2022, Zorn co-sponsored Michigan Senate Bill 885, directing $1.4 billion for the purpose of improving Michigan’s food security and investing in rural communities.